 I will announce eligible events as they come up, BUT you are not solely limited to these events.
-You are encouraged to do extra credits on items of your own idea or use the suggestions above.
+Check with me if there is something you want to do or watch.
+You are encouraged to do extra credit over your ideas.